 For those new to all things Microsoft software, the now function in Excel continuously updates the date and time whenever there is a change within your document.
 You can either format the value by now as a date or opt to apply it as a date and time with a numerical format.
 The purpose of the function is to set (and keep track of) the date and time.

 Notes on Use

 While the Now function in Excel does not have parameters, it does require empty parenthesis.
-The value returned by the Now function … Read the rest
+The value … Read the rest

 Learn how to subtract in Excel with this valuable how-to guide.
 This article will walk you through each step of the process from start to finish.

 Excel is a powerful program that makes organizing numbers and data easy for anyone.
 But, learning how to perform even simple functions can be a bit tricky when first starting out.
 Excel can perform many different functions and one of the most basic is subtraction.
 Below you will find a complete guide on how to subtract in Excel.

 We don’t know why Microsoft didn’t make it but there is … Read the rest

 If you have a large database of information, it can be difficult to make sense of all those names numbers.
 The Excel SUM formula lets you focus on specific categories within an Excel worksheet and come up with subtotals that can help you to spot trends and patterns in your data.

 Read on to find out more about:

 - How the SUM function works